selwynpolit/d9book/book/caching.md

       - { name: cache.context}
 ```

+To find all cache contexts you have available for use, open the class files for `CacheContextInterface` and `CalculatedCacheContextInterface` and use your IDE to find all of its implementations.
+(In PHPStorm: With the cursor on the class name, click the Navigate menu, select `Type Hierarchy` to open the hierarchy window, then select the `Subtypes Hierarchy` icon if it isn't already selected.
+You can also use `^H` to open the hierarchy window.)

 Everywhere cache contexts are used, that entire hierarchy is listed, which has 3 benefits:

 1. No ambiguity: it's clear what parent cache context is based on wherever it is used.